sangheestyle/bigdiff-code/doc/README.md

 Now, your mongoDB instance has `muse` for DB and `repo` for collection under `muse`.

 ### Modify configuration of bigdiff-code
-Also, you need to copy config template file and modify copied one.
+You need to copy config template file and modify copied one.

 ```shell
 $ cp config.json.bak config.json